Adaxa Suite: Integration

 OpenLDAP provides a central login system that manages user logins for the entire enterprise.

 Drupal is the platform for the Adaxa [eCommerce] web solution (eGility) and is fully integrated with the complete Adaxa Suite.

 Asterisk PBX manages all inbound calls (VOIP or trunk lines).

 PostgreSQL database provides central data storage and maintenance of data and data protection through data replication and complex Failover capabilities in local and hosted environments.

 Architecture

 The system is based on a J2EE architecture.
-It is written in Java, and Postgres as the default database.
+It is written in Java and uses Postgres as the default database.
 Oracle is also supported by special requests.
 The GUI is ZKwebUI.
 Adaxa Suite runs on Linux and supports intelligent phone and tablet browsing.